mjb3/Discuit.jl/docs/src/examples.md

 ## SIS model

 The following example is based on that published by Pooley et al. in 2015 in the paper that introduces the model based proposal method.
-To recreate Pooley's analysis we must first define the a [DiscuitModel](@ref);
+We could use `generate_model("SIS", [100,1])` to generate the model but constructing it manually is a helpful exercise for getting to know the package.
+We therefore behin by examining [DiscuitModel](@ref)s in the package documentation.

 ```@docs
 DiscuitModel
 ```

-We begin by defining a rate function.
-Note that the correct signature must be used for use in Discuit.
+Now that we know the necessary parameters for defining a model we can start by defining a rate function.
+Note that the correct signature must be used in order for it to be used with a [DiscuitModel](@ref):

 ```@repl 1
 function sis_rf(output::Array{Float64, 1}, parameters::Array{Float64, 1}, population::Array{Int64, 1})